 Use examples to illustrate the risks

-There are plenty of case studies in the news to choose from when it comes to cyber breaches or system infections—many stemming from accidental clicks or malware.
-You’re your staff about the specific impacts of a cyber incident, to bring the value of practising safe online behaviour to life.
+There are plenty of case studies in the news to choose from when it comes to cyber breaches or system infections---many stemming from accidental clicks or malware.
+Ensure you're educating your staff about the specific impacts of a cyber incident, to bring the value of practising safe online behaviour to life.

 Keep it relevant